Know before you go

 Facilities

-There is no boat launch within the park.
 The nearest boat launch is at Cates Park (North Vancouver Municipal Park) located on Dollarton Highway.
-This launch has four paved lanes with a moderate grade.
+To learn more, visit the District of North Vancouver recreational boating page.

 A day-use area is located on the north side of Granite Falls near a small dock.
 It has a grassy area of approximately 80 x 30 metres.
 There is also a large grassy area at the South Bishop backcountry site.
 There are rocky beaches at both North and South Granite Falls.
 There is also a tidal beach at the mouth of Grant Creek below Granite Falls.
 It is a mixed sand and cobblestone beach.
 No fires are permitted.
 There are no picnic tables.
 Barbeques must be placed on the ground when in use, and are not permitted on the dock.